 How Important Is Rest When Treating Tennis Elbow?

 You nearly always hear how important it is to "rest it as much as possible while it heals" – Or so they say… Unfortunately, the idea that healing will "just happen" while you’re resting is a major misconception when it comes to tendon injuries.

 Learn why tendons need a lot more than just rest and "R.I.C.E." – And why they don't necessarily heal themselves while you're resting, hoping and waiting.
-How important IS rest in treating Tennis Elbow?
+How Important Is Rest In Healing Your Tendons?